Dante Giacosa: Career

 Giacosa did the initial design work on the next Cisitalia model, a two-seat sports car, the Project 202.
 Again he used a multi tube space frame chassis.
 The design being an adaptation of the single seat model.
 The prototype was fitted with a coupe body similar to the Fiat 508CMM.
 Before series production commenced, he passed over responsibility for the design to Giovanni Savonuzzi.

 Though Giacosa had become director of the engineering division of Fiat, it didn't mean he could follow his own inclinations regarding the design of any new cars.
 The Fiat sales department had an overriding influence on new the model produced, and thus, the Fiat 1400 of 1950 was only a qualified success.
 Fiat wanted to produce a car that satisfied the needs of countries with a poor road system that had previously been supplied by American manufacturers before their cars had become bloated.
 They wanted a car with good stability, good visibility, and room for six people and their luggage, a speed of 120 km/h and a fuel consumption of 10 km/L. Unfortunately they also wanted the car with a modest size engine that wasn't too expensive to run in Italy.
-Despite Giacosa's best efforts they got a car that was neither one thing or another.
+Despite Giacosa's best efforts they got a car that was neither one thing nor another.
 Only one hundred and twenty thousand examples were produced in eight years.

 His next light car design was the 1100-103; this model perpetuated the name Millecento previously given to the 508C.
 This Millecento was a compact unitary construction saloon fitted with wishbones and coil springs at the front and a live axle and half-elliptic springs at the rear.
 Its excellent handling and good performance was in the tradition of its predecessor.
 Of conventional design for its period, with a water-cooled OHV inline four-cylinder engine of 1089 cc, at first producing 33 bhp rising to 44 bhp but much more when tuned.
 The gearchange for the four-speed gearbox was on the steering column, and the handbrake worked on the transmission.
 Through a series of models culminating with the 1100R (the 1100D had a 1221 cc engine), the Millecento remained in production until 1970 and one and three quarter million examples had been produced.